skellis46/slipbox/somatics unlimited.md

 I have lots of questions here, not least how it is that we would know if this mechanism (if indeed it is a mechanism for change) was doing its work, or (more usefully) how would we know if it were not the mechanism for this effect?

 Why does this matter?
 I mean, if practice x leads to effect y does it matter how, especially if the effect is due to the holistic nature of the practice: something ineffable, unable to be measured, or completely mysterious or unfathomable?
 I think it matters because if we have no understanding of the mechanisms of change then we don't know which part of a practice is responsible for the changes we seem to be seeing and describing.
 It's a monumental question really. _How_ does this practice do this?
 Without this question our claims remain flimsy.
 They remain simply claims.
 Perhaps though the lack of 'mechanisms' is not surprising.
-These are (by and large) not the methods we adopt in our work.
+These are (by and large) not the kinds of methods we adopt in our work.

 But if I were being horribly provocative I'd drop a philosophical razor into the room.
 A philosophical razor is a rule of thumb designed to shave off unlikely explanations of phenomena; a time-saving device.
 Actually, this one is an epistemological razor designed as a rule for rejecting certain knowledge claims.
 This razor is called Hitchens' razor, created by and named after renowned journalist and atheist Christopher Hitchens.
 Hitchens' epistemological razor is this: